 It was all a bizarre case of mistaken identity, and the proceedings collapsed in great embarrassment for the Crown.

 As is customary in such cases, the publicity that the two trials attracted did no harm to sales.
 Hank Janson remained a lucrative franchise, and subsequent titles appeared with even greater frequency: more than 150 further novels were published before the series finally ground to a halt in the late 1960s.

-Stephen Frances, meanwhile, returned to Spain, to play chess and to create a new hero.
-The character John Gail made his debut in 1965 with This Woman Is Death (recycling the title of a 1948 Janson book) and appeared in another half-dozen or so novels, but he failed to attract the sales figures enjoyed by Hank Janson.
+Stephen Frances, meanwhile, returned to Spain, to play chess and to create another hardboiled hero.
+This new character, John Gail, made his debut in 1965 with This Woman Is Death (recycling the title of a 1948 Janson book) and appeared in another half-dozen or so novels, but he failed to attract the sales figures enjoyed by Hank Janson.